oginni76/Idea-repo/README.md

 Feel free, to message, email or reach out to me for collaboration and let's build the next big thing!

 We're software engineers, we can build anything!

+##1.
+A way to secure or track mobile phones when stolen

+Proposed Idea
+Have a web app where each users can come and register their phones using IMEI.
+So we have a cross referencing and can flag it if two different users are trying to sign up using the same IMEI.

+##2.
+A web or mobile app that tells if you have light in your area in realtime.
+This is spcifically for Nigerians cause sadly we're yet to have 24/7 electricity.

+##3.
+Interview Web App
+It's going to be like a social media site where users can connect together according to their respective career fields All they are coming to do here would just be interview online call Users can practise their interview skills here
+And we can make it freelance so demand can meet supply

+##4 Attendance Application that can only work on the sch's wifi network

+Many users stab classes and this is getting higher in this digital day and age.
+Most students tell their peers to help sign for them while absent and this is very wrong.
+This attendace application will take the students attendance twice 10 minutes before class and after class.
+They just need to signin and tick the clickbox

+The webapp would work on the sch's local wifi and would not need the use of data

+##Felt like I'd never write these out
+##I'd come back later to write their problem statements and properly break these down.